Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions between Weyl and nodal line semimetals in effective field theory

 As mentioned above, additional symmetries exist to maintain a stable topological nodal line semimetal state.
 When these symmetries are broken by interactions, the nodal ring is no longer stable and becomes fully gapped or broken into several nodal points.
 Let us take TaAs as an example.
 According to the first-principle calculations, there are two stable nodal rings in the energy bands of TaAs under mirror reflection and spin rotation symmetry.
 However, when a non-zero spin-orbit coupling appears, these symmetries break, and each nodal ring becomes three pairs of Weyl nodes\cite{weng,shuang}.
-Thus, it is interesting to study the phase transition/competition between the Weyl semimetal state and the nodal line semimetal state in the effective field theory.
-Not only could we better understand these two topological states and their competition through this study, but we may also learn more about the essential ingredients underlying the topological phase transitions from the effective field theory.
-Since the existence of topological states depends on the symmetries of the system, if we could better understand the mechanisms of symmetry restoration and breaking behind the competition effect between different topological states from the effective field theory, we may be able to manage the phase transition of the system, and new topological states may emerge during this process.
-To this end, in this section we will try to build effective field theory models to check the competition between Weyl semimetal and nodal line semimetal, and study possible topological phase transitions during this process.
+Thus, it is interesting to study the phase transition between the Weyl semimetal state and the nodal line semimetal state in the effective field theory.
+In this section we will try to build effective field theory models to check the phase transitions between Weyl semimetal and nodal line semimetal, and study the existence of other possible topological states during this process.